 Ongoing Maintenance Requirements

-Let’s be clear, website maintenance isn’t optional; it’s absolutely essential for keeping your site functioning, secure, and relevant.
+Let’s be clear, website maintenance isn’t optional; it’s essential for keeping your site functioning, secure, and relevant.

-Annual maintenance costs range from $300 to $60,000 depending on your website’s complexity and business size.
+Annual maintenance costs range from $300 to $60,000, depending on your website’s complexity and business size.

 Monthly website maintenance typically costs between $20 and $500.